manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 The view-change protocol works as follows.
-If a replica does not receive a heartbeat from the primary for a sufficient amount of time, it sends a "no heartbeat" message to the primary of the next view.
-The new primary, on receiving "no heartbeat" messages from a majority of replicas, initiates a view change by sending a "view-change" message.
-It stops participating in this view.
+If a replica does not receive a heartbeat from the primary for a sufficient amount of time, it sends a "no heartbeat" message to all replicas.
+Any replica, on receiving "no heartbeat" messages from $f+1$ distinct replicas will quit view and forward this message to all other replicas.
+After quitting the view, the replicas wait for some time ($2\Delta$ time) to receive any notifications from the commit of a non-faulty replica (we will explain the magic $2\Delta$ number soon).
+After that, it enters the new view, notifies the new primary of its (highest-cmd, highest-seq-no) through a status message, notifies client libraries of the view-change and then transitions to the steady state.
+The new primary, on receiving a status from $f+1$ distinct replicas, picks a cmd with the highest-seq-no and proposes it to all replicas.

-On receiving a "view-change" message, every replica first forwards the view-change message to every other replica.
-In order to stay in sync with other non-faulty replicas who may not have received a view-change message at the same time and may be making progress, it waits for some time (turns out $2\\Delta$ time suffices)

-//ITTAI UPDATE THIS

-to update its locks or notifications.
-It then stops participating in the view, and sends its status consisting of the highest seq-no and an outstanding command (lock), if there is one, to the next leader.
 It then transitions to the steady state.

-The next primary, on obtaining the status message from a majority of replicas (including itself), picks the lock corresponding to the highest sequence number.
-Recall that there can be at most one outstanding command at any time, and this command, if it exists, is the lock corresponding to the highest seq-no. Thus, the next primary proposes this command, if it exists, to all replicas and then transitions to the steady state.

-Let us review some important aspects of this protocol:

 * **Safety:** ...